 Heatco ensures INNOVATION, QUALITY, RELIABILITY in all of our products.

 The HD Series, Style CX, RX, ZX furnace modules are also ETL and UL Recognized Components.
 These modules incorporate an airside sheet metal wrapper that defines the air tunnel dimensions.
-For appliances where the delivered airflow is within the listing range for the heater model selected, no additional testing is required.
-For Listing in the manufacturer’s packaged HVAC appliance, the final appliance enclosure housing the electrical and gas controls is subject to a Listing Agency construction review.
+This style furnace minimizes the amount of testing by the Certifying Agency for airside performance, however further testing is required to demonstrate proper construction in the final product configuration.